WHAT TO SEE IN KANDY? WHERE ARE THE BEST PLACES TO STAY IN KANDY? IS KANDY WORTH VISITING?

 6. Visit Dodamwala Suspended Bridge and go on a river cruise

-As travel bloggers, we are always exciting to discover hidden gems, so of course we immediately and naïvely said yes!
+As travel bloggers, we are always excited to discover hidden gems, so of course we immediately and naïvely said yes!
 We weren’t disappointed.

 This spot is very scenic to take photos, and it’s a great place to admire the Mahaweli River surrounded by Jungle.
 Besides, we were indeed the only tourists there.
 We had the entire place to ourselves!